odoo/odoo/addons/point_of_sale/README.md

 ### Blazing fast search

-Scan products, browse through hierarchical categories, or get quick information about products with the blasting fast filter accross all your products.
+Scan products, browse through hierarchical categories, or get quick information about products with the blasting fast filter across all your products.

 Integrated Inventory Management
 -------------------------------